overheat/mPdM/docs/03Porting.md

     - seed project
     - adding sensor
     - adding Bluetooth Low Energy
-    - adding algorithms (to be continue)
+    - adding algorithms (to be continued)
 - Algorithm fine tuning (addressing #5 issue)
+- Test Framework
+- Continuous Integration (CI)

+All the example code available on https://github.com/overheat/mPdM
 ## First, RTOS or not?
-Yes, we need a RTOS.
-There are many reasons, the most important one is that it will help you to migrate to different board ,chipset, architecture quickly.
+Yes, we need RTOS.
+There are many reasons, the most important one is that it will help you to migrate to different boards,chipsets, architectures quickly.
 So, why not?

 There are lots of choice of RTOS, like FreeRTOS, Threadx, Zephyr and so on.
 We use Zephyr here, which is a LFC Project, is a small, scalable RTOS for connected, resource constrained devices.

+<div STYLE="page-break-after: always;"></div>

 ## Architecture porting
-can be divided in several parts:
+can be divided into several parts:
 - The early boot sequence:
     each architecture has different steps it must take when the CPU comes out of reset
 - Interrupt and exception handling: